 By David Steele

 If you’re a reader of Conscious Dating you know that I’ve been married and divorced twice.
-After my last divorce I thought I met my soul mate but that relationship ended after 5 years.
+I thought I met my soul mate (Maggie), but that relationship ended after 5 years.
 Since then I’ve done a lot of soul searching and focused on living the life I want while continuing to date around, this time with more consciousness of how I tend to settle and determined to find what I really want in a partner and relationship.

-After that five year LTR (“living together relationship”) I met a wonderful woman who seemed aligned with everything I was seeking.
+After Maggie I met a wonderful woman (Susan) who seemed aligned with everything I was seeking.
 We had a lot of fun together, shared many values and goals, yet something held me back.
 Though close, this relationship wasn’t “the whole package” for me.
-I was seeking a deep emotional and spiritual connection that I did not experience with her.
-I broke off that relationship August 2007 and posted my profile on several internet matchmaking websites determined to find my soul mate or be alone.
+I was seeking a deep emotional and spiritual connection that I did not experience with Susan.
+I broke off the relationship August 2007 and posted my profile on several internet matchmaking websites determined to find my soul mate or be alone.

-November 2007 I composed the below statement of my requirements and what I was seeking and even published them in my newsletter here and excerpted below:
+November 2007 I composed the below statement of my requirements and what I was seeking and even published them in my newsletter here–

 In my life I’ve struggled to understand love and relationships, not having a good start growing up, which propelled me into my profession as a Marriage and Family Therapist and Relationship Coach.
 I’m sure you can relate.

 While I’m quite competent helping others I’m still on the path of find lasting love for myself.
 My first marriage was doomed from the start… too young, too different in irreconcilable ways.
 I needed to learn that love doesn’t conquer all and that not all problems are solvable.